 Even though I dozed on and off throughout the trip, I managed to capture some trivia tidbits about this country on the 66th parallel.

-Like the fact that the first gay couple who got married after gay marriage was legalized in Iceland was their own prime minister and her partner.
-And that 99% of the houses in Reykjavik were heated by geothermal power – thanks to Reykjavik’s underground volcanic activity (the big pipe criss-crossing the landscape is not carrying oil, but heated water).
+- 99% of the houses in Reykjavik were heated by geothermal power – thanks to Reykjavik’s underground volcanic activity (the big pipe criss-crossing the landscape is not carrying oil, but heated water).

 Anyway, the afternoon passed in a pattern of: stop to gawk at some sceneries, get back on the bus, me falling asleep, repeat.